626 pointsby hello12343214a year ago65 comments

 Why ad hominem?

-• internetter4 months ago
+• internettera year ago

 My comment was more regarding your seeming opposition to any whimsey in user interfaces, instead arguing that everything must be purely utilitarian.

-• concerndc1tizen4 months ago
+• concerndc1tizena year ago

 Exactly, I was adding perspective to the conversation.
 Things don't have to be absolute.
 You can have some users that love a design, while others hate it.
 If you want to respect all your users, your design needs to have that diversity in mind.